DanielWTE/justlive.chat/README.md

 3. **API Access**:
    - The application uses JWT for authentication
    - Consider implementing rate limiting for production deployments

+4. **HTTPS**:
+   - Always use HTTPS in production
+   - Configure your reverse proxy to handle SSL/TLS termination

 ## CI/CD with GitHub Actions